Dr Yael Klangwisan Senior Lecturer School of Social Practice

 Yael was born in beautiful Whitianga, but has lived overseas for much of her life including, Australia, the USA, Ireland and Thailand.
 She has worked as a scientist, high school teacher, asylum seeker advocate and university lecturer.
 Yael studied her Master of Education at USQ in Australia, Master of Theology at Laidlaw, and her PhD (Biblical Literature/Philosophy) at AUT.

 She lives in West Auckland with Chan, a social worker, their two teenagers, and a menagerie.
 Yael loves the New Zealand mountains and wild coasts... and really, really good books.

-Yael supervises in Hebrew Bible/Old Testament, Bible as Literature, Jewish literature, Bible and Critical Theory and Educational Philosophy.
-She also supervises interdisciplinary Creative Works projects in Biblical Studies or Theology, and for example: Poetry, Theatre, Art, Photography, Film, and other Creative Writings.
+Yael supervises in Hebrew Bible, Bible as Literature, Jewish literature, Comparative Literature, Bible and Critical Theory and Educational Philosophy.
+She also supervises interdisciplinary Creative Works projects in Biblical Studies or Theology, through for example: Poetry, Theatre, Art, Photography, Film, and other Creative Writings.